-The Canada Revenue Agency expects taxpayers to submit their income tax returns by April 30 of every year, or the following business day if that date falls on a weekend or holiday.
+The Canada Revenue Agency expects individual taxpayers to submit their income tax returns by April 30 of every year, or the following business day if that date falls on a weekend or holiday.
 To ensure people comply with this expectation, the agency assesses a range of penalties and fines.

-The Penalty for Filing your taxes late?
+The Penalty for Filing your income taxes late?

 Filing your taxes late when you have earned a refund or don’t owe any further tax will not result in any fees or penalties.
 However, if you owe money and file late, the CRA charges you a penalty on the taxes owed equal to five percent plus an additional percent for each month late up to 12 months.